 Each research proposal submitted is assessed based on the following elements of the grant application:

-management and/or control, in Australia
+projects, programs, and/or portfolios, in Australia

 - Quality, relevance and recency of the literature review and background to the study